Actor Michael Caine, 85, On His Long Career: 'The Alternative Was A Factory'

 On finally enjoying security in his career

 Oh, that's one of the greatest things in my life.
 I think God every day.
 I am religious.
-I don't practice one religion, 'cause my father was a Catholic, my mother was a Protestant, I was educated by Jews and I'm married to a Muslim, so ...
+I don't practice one religion 'cause my father was a Catholic, my mother was a Protestant, I was educated by Jews and I'm married to a Muslim, so ...
 But I believe in God.
 Rocky Graziano, an American boxer, wrote an autobiography which I thought described me — he said Somebody Up There Likes Me.
 I thought of nicking that title, but they told me I couldn't.

 Art Silverman and Emily Kopp produced and edited this interview for broadcast.
 Patrick Jarenwattananon adapted it for the Web.